 For Women in Business, -I would love to know more about support networks for women in business and business startups in Estonia, and funding opportunities directed at female entrepreneurs (if there are any!).

-In conclusion, it is safe to say, that one of the reasons why there is such a significant gap between female and male applicants for Estonian e-Residency, is the lack of information and the support from the environment whether it‘s provided by the government or the fellow entrepreneurs.
+In conclusion, it is safe to say, that one of the reasons why there is such a significant gap between female and male applicants for Estonian e-Residency, is the lack of information and support from the environment whether it‘s provided by the government or the fellow entrepreneurs.

-Therefore, Successhub, together with Women in Business Association in Estonia is organising a “Growth Lab – Bridge Between Entrepreneurial Women”, where for the 1st time the best keynote guest speakers from Estonia, Italy, and Turkey are joining us in the Growth Lab to build bridges between young women entrepreneurs from Estonia and foreign founders through sharing the experience and learning from each other.
+Therefore, Successhub, together with Women in Business Association in Estonia is organizing a “Growth Lab – Bridge Between Entrepreneurial Women”, where for the 1st time the best keynote guest speakers from Estonia, Italy, and Turkey are joining us in the Growth Lab to build bridges between young women entrepreneurs from Estonia and foreign founders through sharing the experience and learning from each other.

 The speakers will encourage women not only to expand their business but also to look for new business opportunities.
 Best practices will be shared on how to turn storytelling and digital marketing into a tool for business growth.
 Young entrepreneurs will be guided on how to build new connections and find new customers.